Skip to content

 Checksum verification Any payload alteration Requires infrastructure support

-Log raw tool responses and the model's presented version; flag discrepancies automatically:
+Log raw tool responses and the model's presented version, then flag any discrepancy automatically:

 graph TD